avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 google raises on a daily basis.
 No matter what software stack you write code for security issues are all around us.
 For example, if you are Java developer your managed code will probably not contain buffer overflow vulnerabilities, but if you are not familiar with race conditions your code can easily fail here.
 Thus, you have to be aware of the security pitfalls of technology you use and risks you take when you write your code.
-Long story short here are the most important takeaways that we have in mind.
+Long story short, here are the most important takeaways that we have in mind.

 ## Security by design

-Security should be the integral part of your Software Development Lifecycle (SDLC) from the very first moment.
+Security should be the integral part of your SDLC from the very first moment.
 We know that is almost impossible as we rely on huge piles of 3rd party and legacy codes.
 Still, the earlier you make steps towards this integration, the better code quality you can reach in terms of security.
 There are many references and guides online (e.g., [OWASP](https://www.owasp.org/index.php/Secure_SDLC_Cheat_Sheet),